Aldeburgh Sports Week 2018

-Our new play area is up for an award -vote NOW
+Our new play area is up and running

-The play area was officially opened by the Mayor, Councillor Jocelyn Bond on December 12.
+The play area at King’s Field was officially opened by the Mayor, Councillor Jocelyn Bond on December 12.
 Accompanying her were District Councillor T.J.
 Haworth-Culf and Aldeburgh Town Councillor Sally Jones, who was responsible for delivering the project.

 Earlier in the year, Councillors took the bold decision to scrap the old, dated equipment and build a playground fit for the future.